 SNDAN

-by Rob Maher, James Beauchamp, and others, University of Illinois at Urbana-Champaign (UIUC).WIN32 version for Sonic Arts Network by the Composers Desktop Project.
+by Rob Maher, James Beauchamp, and others, University of Illinois at Urbana-Champaign (UIUC).WIN32 version for the Sonic Arts Network (now part of SoundAndMusic) by the Composers Desktop Project.

-This WIN32 port can run on all Windows 9x, NT and Windows2000 systems.
+This WIN32 port can run on all Windows 9x, NT, Windows2000 and later systems.
+To download, access the SNDAN ftp directory here.

 - two advanced and complementary methods of frequency (spectral and harmonic) analysis (phase vocoder, McAaulay-Quatieri)